hassanmian/testing-task/README.md

 * Make sure to add the context to your wrapper when creating tests

-For passing grade make sure to atleat write tests that makes sure that:
+For passing grade make sure to atleast write tests that makes sure that:

 * Correct a element class is rendered for linkKind